pawatsethaput/OpenBank/REST-API-V1.1.md

         }
     }

-Each returned call or object can optionally have a list of links relavent to the resource e.g.:
+Each returned call or object can optionally have a list of links relevant to the resource e.g.:

     {
         "links": [